 Prior to registering online, you must read this general information and all relevant additional programme specific information.
 By completing online registration, you acknowledge that you have read such content, and accept all such changes.

-This module is designed to allow students to advance the development of skills and knowledge in a practical context, consolidating learning, discovery and autonomy evidenced in Production 1.
+This module is designed to allow students to advance the development of skills and knowledge in a practical context, consolidating learning, discovery and autonomy evidenced in prior production work

-Working within their peer group, freelance and in-house production teams, students will be able to apply and evidence sound management and collaboration inherent across pre-production, production and post-production Alternatively students will undertake an external placement within a professional setting external to the university.
+Working within their peer group, freelance and in-house production teams, students will be able to apply and evidence sound management and collaboration inherent across pre-production, production and post-production Alternatively students will undertake an external placement within a professional setting.

 Guildford School of Acting